RahulChandra99/ue5-cpp-combat-system/README.md

 ---

-## Build Instructions
-1. Clone the repository.
-2. Open the project using **Unreal Engine 5.3**.
-3. Build the project using the **Unreal Build Tool**.
-4. Open the test map: `MeleeCombatPrototype/Maps/TestArena`.
-5. Press **Play** in the editor.

----

-## Entry Point & Project Structure

-### Core Entry Point
-- `AMeleeCombatGameMode` → Initializes player and world.
-- `APlayerMeleeCharacter` → Handles all player combat and movement logic.

-### Key Folders
-- `/Characters` → Player and enemy characters.
-- `/Weapons` → Weapon blueprints, data assets, and logic.
-- `/Animations` → Animation blueprints and montages.
-- `/Maps` → Test environments.

----

 ## Design Highlights
 - **Modular Combat System**
   Built using an extensible component-based architecture (`UCombatComponent`), allowing easy addition of new weapons, attacks, and abilities.